-Energy Management
+(ii) Energy Management

 Conservation of resources is an important priority for manufacturing business.
-We made conscious effort in improving our manufacturing processes and continuously working towards the reduction in the use of energy throughout the division.
-We have invested servo system to some machine which can reduce the energy consumption.
+We made conscious effort in improving our manufacturing processes and are continuously working towards reducing the use of energy throughout the division.
+We have invested in servo systems in some production machines to reduce energy consumption.
 In addition, halogen lights were replaced with LED lighting which consumes lower energy.
-The Group has also invested in a solar energy system to reduce our dependence on the national energy provider.